-Translation was my obvious choice for a graduate degree.
-I had always loved words (still do) and had once dabbled in some translation work for a local newspaper.
-With four children in college and three at home, I figured becoming a professional translator would be a great way to earn some money while working from home.
-So, after earning my Master’s degree and teaching for a few years at Sacred Heart University, I turned my eye to the business of translation.
-Although my first venture did not work out, I refused to give up.
+Translation was her obvious choice for a graduate degree.
+She had always loved words and once dabbled in translation work for a local newspaper.
+With four children in college and three at home, she figured becoming a professional translator would be a great way to earn money while working from home.
+So, after earning her Master’s degree and teaching for a few years at Sacred Heart University, she turned her eye to the business of translation.
+Although her first venture did not work out, she refused to give up.

-That is when I asked Carmen Díaz, my best translation teacher ever, and another graduate (who eventually decided not to continue) to start up another business with me.
-We were later joined by Barbara Cohen.
-With an initial investment of $600.00 each, we incorporated Atabex Translation Specialists right from the very beginning.
-Yes, that’s how serious we were.
+That is when she asked Carmen Díaz, her best translation teacher ever, and another graduate (who eventually decided not to continue) to start up another business with her.
+They were later joined by Barbara Cohen.
+With an initial investment of $600.00 each, they incorporated Atabex Translation Specialists right from the very beginning.
+Yes, that’s how serious they were.

-We began working out of a renovated garage at my home.
-I’ll never forget our very first equipment (an IBM Computer, a Quietwriter Printer, and software) which was generously funded by a $5,000 check from our “angel investor”, my husband.
+They began working out of a renovated garage at her home.
+She never forgot their very first equipment (an IBM Computer, a Quietwriter Printer, and software) which was generously funded by a $5,000 check from their “angel investor”, her husband.
 From then on, it was all hands on deck.
-The three of us were hard workers, but even more importantly, we were a great team.
+The three of them were hard workers, but even more importantly, they were a great team.

-As Atabex prospered over the years, we moved on to better headquarters.
-We eventually joined the ATA and helped promote the now defunct Asociación Puertorriqueña de Traductores e Intérpretes, our local translators and interpreters association.
+As Atabex prospered over the years, they moved on to better headquarters.
+They eventually joined the ATA and helped promote the now defunct Asociación Puertorriqueña de Traductores e Intérpretes, our local translators and interpreters association.
 Atabex also became a proud sponsor of the University of Puerto Rico’s Graduate Program in Translation and its events.
-As the company grew and evolved, we were joined by other wonderful translators, editors and advisors who have made Atabex what it is today.
+As the company grew and evolved, they were joined by other wonderful translators, editors, and advisors who have made Atabex what it is today.

-I love translation and my co-workers, and I guess that has been the key to our success.
-To this day, at 80+ years of age, and “officially” retired, you can still find me dabbling in translation every now and then.
+She loved translation and her co-workers, and that was the key to their success.
+Until her old age, and “officially” retired, you could still find her dabbling in translation every now and then.
 Once a translator, always a translator.

 In Myrsa’s Own Work

-I have just finished writing a biography of my sister’s time as a nun in Venezuela
+While in her 80’s, she wrote a biography of her sister’s time as a nun in Venezuela